Iceland

 The selection criteria for the executive head are not stated in the law

-This applies to 11 other countries: Austria, Brandenburg, Czech Republic, Hesse, Ireland, The Netherlands, North Rhine-Westphalia, Norway, Slovakia, Switzerland, United Kingdom
+This applies to 9 other countries: Austria, Wallonia, Ireland, The Netherlands, Norway, Slovakia, Slovenia, Switzerland, United Kingdom

 40% Dismissal of the executive head